argonautproject/subscriptions/connectathon-scenarios-201909/Readme.md

 - Server: System or device **sending** notifications.
 - Trigger Server: System generating messages which **cause** notifications.

-Each scenario will include three components which will be provided.
-The client and server components will be of interest for testing, while the Trigger Server is an artifact needed to run the scenarios.
+Each scenario will include the above three tiers of components.
+For each scenario, reference implementations for the Server and Client will be provided, as well as an implementation of the Trigger Server.

 - Server Proxy